billdeitrick/billdeitrick.github.io/_cheat_sheets/O365 Powershell.md

 * Requires parameters: `StartDate, EndDate, ReportTitle, ReportType (MessageTrace or MessageDetail)`
 * The `NotifyAddress` parameter specifies the address to receive an alert once the search is finished
 * The `Get-HistoricalSearch` parameter can be used the retrieve the search results after it has finished

+## Search-UnifiedAuditLog

+* Allows searching the O365 audit log
+* Returns pages of results
+* The `ResultSize` or `SessionCommand` params can be used to get more entries
+* To get paginated results, use the `SessionId` parameter (can be any value of your choosing) and call the cmdlet multiple times with the same session ID